Access E-Resources

 DO NOT PAY to access a resource.
 Old bookmarks saved in a browser may appear to connect to a resource but may not grant full, Drexel-licensed access.
 Before you pay for access, use the Libraries' A-Z lists, DragonSearch, or LibKey Nomad to determine if you have access through the Libraries.

-For more information about access to resources, view the Frequently Asked Questions listed below or contact any subject librarian.
+For more information about access to e-resources, view the Frequently Asked Questions listed below.

-Please check to make sure that you are typing your user name and password into a Drexel branded login screen.
-Your Drexel user ID and password will only work on a Drexel login screen (not, for example, when typed directly into a journal's website).
-If you are receiving an error message when entering your user name and password on the Drexel Libraries branded login screen, contact LibAssist@drexel.libanswers.com.
+Please check to make sure that you are typing your username and password into a Drexel Connect login screen.
+Your Drexel user ID and password will only work on a Drexel login screen.
+They will not work on a publisher website.

 Your access to the Libraries' resources is directly dependent on your relationship with Drexel University.
 If you feel your current status does not accurately reflect this relationship, please contact your direct departmental supervisor to discuss this matter.
 Libraries staff are not authorized to change your account.

 Accessing Drexel's VPN is not sufficient to access the Libraries' licensed online resources.
-You must authenticate through the Libraries login screen even while using VPN.
+You must authenticate through Drexel Connect, even while using VPN.

 Navigating to journals and articles via the Libraries Databases A-Z page will ensure that the links you save are secure and stable.